Skip navigation

 Colleges and universities are entering a decade defined by demographic decline, intensified competition for talent, and sustained financial pressure.
 Backfilling vacancies and preserving legacy structures will not be enough.
 Institutions must rethink how work gets done, how roles are structured, and where limited talent can drive the greatest impact.

-This virtual follow-up builds on our in-person presentation and creates space for additional candid, peer-driven conversation.
+This session creates space for additional candid, peer-driven conversation.
 Designed as a discussion rather than a presentation, the session gives leaders an opportunity to share how they are beginning to respond—and where they are encountering friction.

 In this session, participants will: